-It is our policy to conduct our cases to the highest standard possible.
-We deal with victims, members of the public and others through our work promptly and courteously.
-Although we always endeavour to provide a high quality service, occasionally there may be times when you feel we haven't.
+Although we always aim to provide a high quality service, occasionally there may be times when you feel we haven't.

-Complaints covered by our external complaints procedures include:
+The types of concern covered by our complaints procedures include:

 - Poor staff behaviour

-- Poor compliance with our non-casework policies and procedures
+- Poor compliance with our policies and procedures

 How to make a complaint